Love and Lies (manga): Anime

-An anime adaptation by Liden Films and directed by Seiki Takuno aired from July 4 (Note: The premiere is listed as July 3 at 24:00, which is in fact July 4.) to September 19, 2017.
-The four-member rock band Frederic performed the opening theme song titled "Kanashii Ureshii" (かなしいうれしい) while three-member unit Roy performed the ending theme song titled "Can't You Say".
-Sentai Filmworks have licensed the series and streamed the series on Anime Strike and on Hidive outside of the United States.
+An anime adaptation by Liden Films and directed by Seiki Takuno aired from July 4 (Note: The premiere is listed as July 3 at 24:00, which is actually July 4.) to September 19, 2017.
+The four-member rock band Frederic performed the opening theme song titled "Kanashii Ureshii" (かなしいうれしい) while trio Roy performed the ending theme song titled "Can't You Say?".
+Sentai Filmworks have licensed the series and streamed the series on Anime Strike and on HiDive outside the United States.
 MVM Films has licensed the series in the UK.

 An original animation DVD was announced on the release of the seventh volume of the manga, with the DVD being bundled with the eighth volume of the manga on November 9, 2018.
 The release will include two episodes.